CyranoB/SmartDeck/memory-bank/progress.md

 ## 3. Current Status

--   Core file upload and text extraction pipeline is functional for .txt, .docx, and .pdf files.
+-   Core file upload and text extraction pipeline is functional for all supported file types.
--   Background processing for PDFs with status polling works.
+-   Background processing for PDFs with status polling works reliably.
--   Frontend validation (size, type, word count) is in place.
+-   Frontend validation (size, type, word count) is comprehensive.
--   Basic flashcard generation and study flow (including batching, summary, loading states, counter) is functional.
+-   Flashcard generation and study flow is fully functional with proper batching and loading states.
+-   MCQ generation backend is implemented but frontend interface is still in development.
+-   Difficulty selection system is implemented and affects content generation.
+-   Progress tracking context is in place and used for generation feedback.
+-   Theme system has been updated and verified for both light and dark modes.

 ## 4. Known Issues / Blockers